Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 For a 20 Mbps stream, knowing that each data packet gets additional 16 bytes overhead, SRT would provide an overhead of only ~280 kbits/s (or 1.4%).

-Increasing the size of the payload e.g. to 1316 bytes (seven 188-byte MPEG-TS packets), SRT overhead at 20 Mbps would be ~240 kbits/s (or 1.2%).
+Increasing the size of the payload, e.g., to 1316 bytes (seven 188-byte MPEG-TS packets), SRT overhead at 20 Mbps would be ~240 kbits/s (or 1.2%).

 SRT receiver also sends full ACK packet every 10 ms. The size of the ACK packet is 44 bytes.
 This traffic goes in the opposite direction: from the payload receiver to the payload sender.
 Paylod sender responds on every ACK packet with a corresponding 16-byte ACKACK packet.
 This gives additional 1600 bytes per second, which may be considered negligible.

 ## Packet Integrity

 SRT does not provide mechanisms neither to verify the integrity of packets, nor to distinguish a packet from a continuous data stream.
 SRT assumes that the underlying transport protocol delivers a single and undamaged packet to SRT.